 How long will it take to reduce your pelvic pain?

-It may take time and many different approaches to reduce your pelvic pain.
-It can take three to six months for your treatment to start working.
+It may take time and different approaches to reduce your pelvic pain.
+It can take 3 to 6 months for your treatment to start working.
 During this time, it’s important to be patient and follow your plan, even if you don’t notice any difference straight away.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.